zczczcaaa/docus/docs/content/index.md

 The modern way to write docs

 #description
-Built on Nuxt’s best tools, Docus helps to ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.
+Built on Nuxt's best tools, Docus helps to ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.

 #links
   :::u-button